scottishgovernment/resources.mygov.scot/_jobs/software-engineer.md

 ### Location: Edinburgh
 ### Closing date: 4/05/17

-The Scottish Government National Outcome to which the job contributes directly is "Our public services are high quality, continually improving, efficient and responsive to local people's needs".
-More information about Scottish Government National Outcomes is available on [this](http://www.gov.scot/About/Performance/scotPerforms/outcome) website.

 ### Overview

 Digital technology offers the opportunity to transform the way public services are delivered, both in the cost of their delivery and in improving the user-experience of those services.